The Formal Theory of Monads, Univalently: Introduction

-\subparagraph*{Overview} We start this paper by recalling some preliminary notions in \cref{sec:prelims}.
-Next we construct in \cref{sec:bicat-mnd} the bicategory of monads internal to bicategories and we prove its univalence.
+We start this paper by recalling some preliminary notions in \cref{sec:prelims}.
+Next we construct in \cref{sec:bicat-mnd} the bicategory of monads internal to bicategories and we prove that it is univalent.
 We illustrate the material of \cref{sec:bicat-mnd} with various examples in \cref{sec:examples}.
 In \cref{sec:em-ob} we discuss Eilenberg-Moore objects.
 We follow that up in \cref{sec:duality} by using Kleisli categories to construct Eilenberg-Moore objects in the opposite bicategory.
 In \cref{sec:adj,sec:monadic} we prove some theorems in this setting.
 We prove in \cref{sec:adj} that every adjunction gives rise to a monad and that every monad gives rise to an adjunction under mild assumptions.
-In \cref{sec:monadic} we define the notion of monadic adjunctions in arbitrary bicategory and we characterize those using monadic adjunctions in categories.
+In \cref{sec:monadic} we define the notion of monadic adjunctions in an arbitrary bicategory and we characterize those using monadic adjunctions in categories.
 We conclude in \cref{sec:concl}.